MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 ## How do I get this?

-- If you don't have the new Microsoft 365 solutions catalog already, you will have it soon.
+- If you don't have the new Microsoft 365 solution catalog already, you will have it soon.
 We are in the process of enabling the catalog for all Microsoft 365 subscriptions.

 - To visit the Microsoft 365 solution catalog, as a global administrator or compliance administrator, go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in.
 Select **Catalog** in the navigation pane on the left side of the screen to open the catalog home page.